 How do you design your products?
 Do you work with a product designer or do you create the designs yourself?
 How do you balance functionality and aesthetics in your designs?

 I design all of the products that I sell myself.
 Most of my work is very traditional and minimalist, so the designs themselves aren’t anything revolutionary.
 Pretty much any layout for a wallet or bag has been done before by someone else.
 In this craft, it’s much more about all of the little details like the stitching, edge polishing, and so on.
 I really admire Japanese leatherwork for its refined minimalism – simple clean lines, crisp polished edges and an understated look.

 When you first launched, did you have an audience to launch to, or did you build your audience as you went?
 How did you build your audience?

 I launched my brand with zero audience or following.
-I spent about a month putting together my own website, my Etsy page, my social media accounts, working on the brand image, creating / photographing products, etc. When I was ready, I pushed everything to being live and then waited.
+I spent about a month putting together my own website, my Etsy page, my social media accounts, working on the brand image, creating/photographing products, etc. When I was ready, I pushed everything to be live and then waited.
 Over the first few weeks, I had two orders and they were both from family members.
 Then after about a month, I got my first order from a complete stranger.
 I’ll never forget that feeling.
 I put a large effort into growing my social media presence (Oak & Honey’s Instagram and Facebook) and getting involved in online communities and message boards.
-The key is provide value to your demographic without always trying to make a sale.
+The key is to provide value to your demographic without always trying to make a sale.
 For me, a lot of that was educating people about types of leather and leather care.
 If you can provide a great product and also be involved in relevant communities in a positive way, I think you’ll do well.

 I launched my brand with zero audience or following… Over the first few weeks, I had two orders and they were both from family members.
 Then after about a month, I got my first order from a complete stranger.
 I’ll never forget that feeling.